StephSanchez/plug_hmac_auth/README.md

 ### Error Handler

 We need to implement the callback function of `auth_error/2` to let the authenticator know how to handle the unauthorized request.

+### Nonce handler

+We need to implement the callback function of `validate_nonce_key/1` to let the authenticator know how to handle the request unicity.
+We need to implement the callback function of `store_nonce_key` to let the authenticator know how to store the nonce.
+The nonce is store only if the payload verification match.

+### Timestamp Handler

+We need to implement the callback function of `validate_timestamp_key/1` to let the authenticator know how to handle the request validity. the timestamp is a Unix Timestamp.

 ## Documentation